kegeai888/HuMo/README.md

 ```

 ## 📧 Contact
-If you have any comments or questions regarding this open-source project, please open a new issue or contact [Liyang Chen](lyangchen@outlook.com).
+If you have any comments or questions regarding this open-source project, please open a new issue or contact [Liyang Chen](lyangchen@outlook.com) and [Tianxiang Ma](https://tianxiangma.github.io/).